The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: The Long-Term Swap Rate

 \begin{Remark} If now we consider a tenor structure with $T_{i} - T_{i-1} = \delta$ for all $i \in \mathbb{N}\! \setminus\! \left\{0\right\}$, then $S_{n}\!\left(t\right) = \delta \sum_{i = 1}^{n}\!
 P\!\left(t,T_{i}\right)$ and \eqref{equ:Prop_5_1} boils down to

 i.e.\,\,$R_{t}$ is proportional to the consol rate of a perpetual bond.
-For more details on consol bonds, we refer to \cite{Delsaen}, \cite{DuffieJinMaYong}, and the references therein.
+For more details on consol bonds, we refer to \citet{Delsaen}, \citet{DuffieJinMaYong}, and the references therein.
 However, our construction is more general and goes beyond the existence of the consol bond rate.
 Our approach has the advantage of being consistent with the multi-curve theory of interest rate modelling as well as of delivering a long-term interest rate which is always finite. \end{Remark}

-By Theorem \ref{Prop_5} (i) and (ii) we obtain the existence of the long-term swap rate as a finite limit if the long-term bond price exists finitely.
+By Theorem \ref{Prop_5} (i) and (ii) we obtain the existence of the long-term swap rate as a finite limit if $P$ exists finitely.
 However this result always holds as shown by Theorem \ref{Prop_5} (iii).

 \begin{Corollary} If $S_{n} \overset{n \rightarrow \infty}{\longrightarrow} +\infty$ in ucp, then it holds $-\infty < R_{t} \leq 0$ $\mathbb{P}$-a.s.\,\,for all $t\geq 0$. \end{Corollary} \begin{proof} This is a consequence of Theorem \ref{Prop_5} (ii) and (iii). \end{proof}